secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 The argument behind the --directory is the directory under the experiment.
 The argument behind weight is the weight that needs to multiplicate with predicted probability.

-We recommend that the weight of RoBERTa should be 0.4, the weight of ERNIE and XLNet should be 0.3.
+We recommend that the weight of RoBERTa should be 0.4.
+The weight of ERNIE should be 0.35.
+The weight of XLNet should be 0.25.

 ```bash
 python test2.py --directory RoBERTa --weight 0.4